 Except she didn’t want that type of love.
 But was there anyone who got to pick what kind of love they received from their parent?

-Uncle Richard would want her to stay.
+Uncle Herbie would want her to stay.
 He’d tell her to find alternative housing for Pepper and stay here in order to improve relations with her mother.

 And maybe Mari just hadn’t tried hard enough before.
 She’d been more emotional, more easily offended when she was just out of college—now that she was older, she didn’t want to regret any decision she made and wonder if she could have worked harder to do the right thing.

 “All right, Mom.
 I’ll stay if I can find a temporary place for Pepper to stay.”